All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Down, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-All right, news Roundup Information Overload Hour 800 941 Sean is our number if you want to be a part of the program.
+All right, news roundup information overload hour 800-941-Sean is our number if you want to be a part of the program.

-You know, it's it's pretty fascinating.
+You know, it's pretty fascinating.

 I don't know if you saw the video we showed it last night on Hannity.

-Uh there's a couple of GoFundMe pages.
+There's a couple of GoFundMe pages.

-But you see, we showed you the bullet holes last night all over the house.
+Thank God nobody was killed, but you see, we showed you the bullet holes last night all over the house.

-And she's the woman when the police, uh a sharpsman in Minneapolis, ended up taking this guy out.
+And she's the woman when the police, a sharpsman in Minneapolis, ended up taking this guy out.

 Go look at the bullet holes.